Four Rooms: Room 404 – "The Wrong Man"

 At Room 404, Ted finds himself in a fantasy hostage situation.
-Sigfried (David Proval) maniacally accuses Ted, whom he calls Theodore, of having slept with his wife Angela (Jennifer Beals).
-Ted is forced at gunpoint to participate in the scenario, uncertain what is real.
-He becomes stuck in the bathroom window as the party guest appears in the window above, uttering the word "ice" and vomiting.
-Ted escapes, just as another guest (Paul Skemp) arrives, looking for Room 404, and is greeted by Sigfried in the same manner.
+Siegfried (David Proval) maniacally accuses Ted, whom he calls Theodore, of having slept with his wife Angela (Jennifer Beals).
+Ted is forced at gunpoint to participate in the scenario, uncertain of what is real.
+He tries to escape through the bathroom window but gets stuck, and a party guest vomits onto him from the window above.
+As Ted frees himself and climbs out, another guest (Paul Skemp) arrives at Room 404 and is greeted by Siegfried in the same manner.